Li Si: Early life

 Li Si was unable to advance his career in Chu.
 He believed that achieving nothing in life while being so intelligent and educated would bring shame to not just himself but to all scholars.
-After having finished his education with the famous Confucian thinker Xunzi, he moved to the State of Qin, the most powerful state at that time in an attempt to advance his political career.
+After having finished his education with the famous Confucian thinker Xunzi, he moved to the state of Qin, the most powerful state at that time, in an attempt to advance his political career.

 Career in Qin

-During his stay in Qin, Li Si became a guest of Prime Minister Lü Buwei and got the chance to talk to Ying Zheng, who would later become the first emperor of a unified China, Qin Shi Huang.
-Li Si expressed that the Qin state was extremely powerful, but uniting China was still impossible if all of the other six states united to fight against Qin.
+During his stay in Qin, Li Si became a guest of Lü Buwei, who was Chancellor, and had the chance to talk to King Ying Zheng, who would later become the first emperor of a unified China, Qin Shi Huang.
+Li Si expressed that the Qin state was extremely powerful, but unifying China was still impossible if all of the other six states at the time united to fight against Qin.
 Qin Shi Huang was impressed by Li Si's view of how to unify China.
 Having adopted Li Si's proposal, the ruler of Qin spent generously to lure intellectuals to the state of Qin and sent out assassins to kill important scholars in other states.

-In 237 BC a clique at the Qin court urged King Zheng to expel all foreigners from the state to prevent espionage.
-As a native of Chu, Li Si would be a target of the policy so he memorialised the king explaining the many benefits of foreigners to Qin including "the sultry girls of Zhao."
+In 237 BC, a clique at the Qin court urged King Zheng to expel all foreigners from the state to prevent espionage.
+As a native of Chu, Li Si would be a target of the policy, so he memorialised the king explaining the many benefits of foreigners to Qin including "the sultry girls of Zhao."
 The king relented and, impressed with Li Si's rhetoric, promoted him.
-The same year, Li Si is reported to have urged King Zheng to annex the neighbouring State of Han to order to intimidate the other five remaining states.
-Li Si also wrote the "Petition against the Expulsion of Guest Officers" (Jianzhuke Shu) in 234 BC.
+The same year, Li Si is reported to have urged King Zheng to annex the neighbouring state of Han to order to intimidate the other five remaining states.
+Li Si also wrote the Jianzhuke Shu (Petition against the Expulsion of Guest Officers) in 234 BC.
 Han Fei, a member of the aristocracy from the State of Han, was asked by the Han king to go to Qin and resolve the situation through diplomacy.
 Li Si, who envied Han Fei's intellect, persuaded the Qin king that he could neither send Han Fei back (as his superior ability would be a threat to Qin) nor employ him (as his loyalty would not be to Qin).
 As a result, Han Fei was imprisoned, and in 233 BC convinced by Li Si to commit suicide by taking poison.
-The State of Han was later conquered in 230 BC.
+The state of Han was later conquered in 230 BC.